Isabel Reid: Early life and education

-Isabel Reid was born Isabel Hampton in 1932 in Quambone, New South Wales, the daughter of Alfred James Hampton and Florence Margaret Hickey, who was from Brungle Mission. of Wiradjuri descent.
-She was taken from her family as a child and placed in Cootamundra Girls' Home.
+Isabel Reid was born Isabel Hampton in 1932 in Quambone, New South Wales, the daughter of Alfred James Hampton and Florence Margaret Hickey, who was from Brungle Mission.
+She is of Wiradjuri descent.
 She was taken along with her brother Jack and sister Betty as they were walking home from school one day, with their parents being told nothing of what had happened.
 They were taken to the local police station, where they were kept for a couple of days before being put on a train to Sydney.
-The girls were sent to Cootamundra, and Jack was sent to Kinchela Boys' Home, and she never saw her brother again.
+The girls were sent to Cootamundra Domestic Training Home for Aboriginal Girls, and Jack was sent to Kinchela Boys' Home, and she never saw her brother again.
 Some of her other siblings were Dawn, Margaret Florence, and Sam.

 Aged 16, Reid was taken in by a local GP and his wife, and started working with him.
 She later said, "They built a little unit on the back of their place and I stayed with them until I was 18.
 I told him everything".

 She then went to TAFE to acquire literacy skills.